Why was PIRI Developed?

 The Crucial First Years

-The first years of life are critical and when things go wrong we need to intervene early.
-In these early years, the basic ‘sculpting’ of a child’s brain takes place, a time when infants are completely dependent on their parents and caregivers.
-There is growing evidence that early experiences influence brain structure and the connections made among brain cells.
-These connections can affect a child’s immediate and future cognitive, emotional and behavioural development.
+The first years of life are critical, and when things go wrong, early intervention matters.
+During this period, the foundations of brain development are formed, at a time when infants are completely dependent on their parents and caregivers.
+Growing evidence shows that early experiences shape brain structure and neural connections, influencing a child’s cognitive, emotional, and behavioural development both immediately and across the lifespan.

 Investing in the earliest years to build a brighter future